impfromliga/jsxLdr/README.md

 ### $.load(js?)
 - re/load the code section
-- first time run automaticly onload when jsxLdr.js find elements with [jsxLdr] argument
+- first time run automaticly onload when jsxldr.js find elements with [jsxldr] argument
 - repeat calls can ommit js argument (pass last one)
 - for now is appendix API